kwiatks/climate-change-setup-oxford/README.md

 ## 4. Datasets and DataLayers

 We have arranged enhanced access to some Datasets/DataLayers for this event.
 Datasets contain one or more DataLayers.
-Datasets have ID number and short names and DataLayers have the same (ID + short names).
+Datasets have an ID number and short names and DataLayers have the same (ID + short names).
 We are providing a spreadsheet which decribes the mapping and availability of Datasets vs DataLayers.
-We will email this spreadsheet to the technical represenatative who attend the 8-9pm session.
+We will email this spreadsheet to the technical represenatative who attends the Friday 8-9pm session.

 ## OVERVIEW